Arte,

 dada-surrealism a world cultural event.
 Static, conventional art would never be the same.

-Socialist Republican Spain, which in the end would seal his death after Franco took over Spain by force.
-Lorca was captured
+Republican Spain, which in the end would seal his death after Franco took over Spain by force.
+Lorca was captured by the Spanish

-by the Spanish fascists, made to dig his own grave, and then with other patriots was shot.
-Dali had already by the Civil War
+fascists, made to dig his own grave, and then with other patriots was shot.
+Dali had already by the Civil War moved from politics

-moved from politics and on to other men and a very important woman who was the handmaiden of Dali’s success.
-Dali was
+and on to other men and a very important woman who was the handmaiden of Dali’s success.
+Dali was never timid about

-never timid about his homosexuality but his interests were not just physical but a process by which he tried to insert his
+his homosexuality but his interests were not just physical but a process by which he tried to insert his lived experience

 LORCA HISTORICAL FILM